Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 }
 ```

 The two must be edited together.
-A mismatch does not produce a shader error — it reinterprets the gust parameters as a direction and produces vegetation that either stands perfectly still or flies apart.
+A mismatch does not produce a shader error.
+It reinterprets the gust parameters as a direction.
+Vegetation either stands perfectly still or flies apart.

 ### 7.2 Why `prev_time` exists

 The `time_prev_time.y` field is the most load-bearing single f32 in the foliage system.
-It exists for exactly one reason: motion vectors.
+It exists for one reason: motion vectors.

 Every foliage vertex shader evaluates the entire wind model **twice** per vertex: